 For example, we might have an introductory offer like 'Spend £25, get £50'.
-In order to get the £50 credit, you'll have to enter the promo code within 14 days of creating your account, and then get at least £25 worth of clicks in your account after entering the code.
-After spending £25, you'll then see the £50 credit appear in your account within five days.
+In order to get the £50 credit, you'll have to enter the promo code on your Promotions page within 14 days of creating your account and then get at least £25 worth of clicks in your account after entering the code.
+After spending £25, you'll then see the £50 credit appear in your account within 35 days.

 We only count the amount you spend after entering the code.
 If you spent £25 before entering the code, then that amount won't count towards your offer.